Pumpkin fritters

 • olive oil and sunflower oil, for roasting and frying

-4. Heat a generous amount of oil in a thick-based frying pan over medium heat.
-I use around 3-4 tbsp sunflower oil and 1 tbsp olive oil.
+• Heat a generous amount of oil in a thick-based frying pan over medium heat.
+I use around 3-4 Tbsp sunflower oil and 1 Tbsp olive oil, adding more as necessary as I go along.

 Leave a Reply